GilbertArdila/GilbertArdila/README.md

-it is a web site were you can see the movies billboard and also create a favourites movies list it was made in html/css/javascript consuming a public API called themoviedb this is a single page application SPA, we use location.hash to create the ilussion of changing pages, we also use localStorage to save the favourites movies list
+it is a web site were you can see the movies billboard and also create a favourites movies list it was made in html/css/javascript (vanilla Javascript) consuming a public API called themoviedb.

 -[whatch the site](https://gilbertardila.github.io/movieAPI/#home)